tommygeiger/node-spotify-auth/README.md

 ## Connecting to Spotify

-You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.
+You will need to register an app and get your own credentials from the [Spotify for Developers Dashboard](https://developer.spotify.com).

 To do so, go to your Spotify for Developers Dashboard and create your application.
 For the examples, we registered these Redirect URIs: